joanseg/The-Positioning-Manual/chapters/11-Risk.md

 You probably mis-perceive the risk levels of various activities.
 Let's look at one manifestation of risk: accidental death.
 Specifically, the lifetime odds of dying from various causes.

 Which one seems like a more likely cause of death for most people?
 Unintentional drug poisoning or car crash?
 How about dying in a fire (literally) vs. dying in a plane crash?
 I'd bet you guessed wrong on both of those.
-I would have too if I didn't have these actual numbers from the Insurance Information Institute:
+I would have too if I didn't have these actual numbers from the Insurance Information Institute in front of me:

 - **Accidental drug poisoning**: 1 in 70 lifetime odds of dying this way
 - **Motor vehicle accident**: 1 in 102 lifetime odds of dying this way